commerce-docs/PlayPI/packages/adobe-apis/README.md

 ## Storefront usage

-The React storefront demo (shown below) uses the `categories` query to fetch the product categories and the `products` query to fetch the product lists and product details.
+The React storefront demo (screenshot below) uses a `categories` query to fetch the product categories and two `products` queries to fetch the product lists and product details for the storefront UI.

 ![React storefront that used the ](storefront.png)